$0 China → UK Global Talent Guide — Quick-Start Checklist

 Your dependents (spouse and children under 18) apply for their own Global Talent dependent visas.
 Each dependent pays:

-For a family of four, dependent costs alone are approximately £17,500.
+For a family of four, the three dependent applications' fees and IHS are approximately £18,100 before TB tests.
 These are payable upfront at the time of application — you cannot spread the IHS across years.

 Dependents have full work rights in the UK, which means your spouse can work immediately upon arrival.
 This is a significant financial advantage over some other visa routes where dependent work rights are restricted.